Introduction to DSLR Photography Basics

 Mastering Focus for Sharp Images

-Think of your photo as a puzzle; composition helps you decide how to fit the pieces together.
+Think of your photo as a puzzle.
+Composition helps you decide how to fit the pieces together.

 Rule of Thirds is probably the most well-known composition tip.
 Imagine your image divided into nine equal parts by two vertical and two horizontal lines.
 Try to place the most important parts of your photo along these lines or their intersections.
 It makes your photo more balanced and grabs attention.

-But there’s Leading Lines.
+Always be on the look out for Leading Lines.
 Use natural lines, like roads or rivers, to lead the eye into the picture.
 It’s a powerful way to pull viewers into your story.

 Then there’s Framing.
 You can use windows, archways, or branches to frame your subject.
 It adds depth and interest, making your photos stand out.